 Do You Like Yourself?

-I think one of the main reasons people are drawn to me or my work is because they too want to make peace with the full truth of who they are and what they want.
+One of the main reasons people are drawn to me or my work is because they too want to make peace with the full truth of who they are and what they want.

-They seek the courage, permission even, to let go of the clamor of impossible inner and outer expectations, the pressures of who they used to be or thought they should be.
+They seek the courage, permission even, to let go of the clamour of impossible inner and outer expectations, the pressures of who they used to be or thought they should be.
 They long to quiet the noise of comparison, perfectionism and fear and simply show up honest and accepting of, happy and grateful for, who they are.

 They want to like themselves.